NovaFox161/DisCal-Discord-Bot/README.md

 4. Commit your changes and push to your fork `git push origin master`
 5. Create a new pull request and submit it back to us!

+> This section will be getting a facelift

 ## Translations

 As a calendar bot, DisCal reaches global use, and because of this , Discal allows users to select the language they wish to use.

-If you are able to speak two languages (English and another language) we welcome you to translate the bot to that language!

-For instructions on how to translate DisCal, continue reading below.

-Do note however, that we are planning on making the translation system much more powerful and easier to maintain and contribute to in the future.

-### Translation Instructions

-Follow the format provided in the [TEMPLATE LANGUAGE JSON File.](client/src/main/resources/languages/TEMPLATE.json) and submit a new translation by making adding a new JSON file with the naming scheme `LANG_NAME.json` (Where "LANG_NAME" is the name of the language you translated it to).

-### Translation Guidelines

-We very much appreciate all of the translations we can get, but please follow the guidelines below so that we may ensure that we have high quality translations.

-1. Please be fluent in the language you are translating to.
-We will ***NOT*** accept any translations that are made through Google Translate as it cannot tell statement context and we want to maintain high standards for the bot.
-2. The general JSON format is `"key": "value"`, which means that the "key" must remain the same in all files, so ***DO NOT*** change the key, only the values.
-3. In many files `%value%` or something similar is seen.
-These are replacement variables and will never be seen by the user. ***DO NOT CHANGE THE REPLACERS!***
-4. At the beginning of the file, you will see `"Language: "LANG_NAME_HERE"` Please change `LANG_NAME_HERE` to the language you are translating the file to!
-5. Please run your translated language file through this [Online JSON Parser](http://jsonparseronline.com) If you cannot do that, the development team will.
-6. Contact the development team in our Discord guild for any additional help or info.
+> This section is a work in progress as it needs to be rewritten for our new translation system